henn1001/QSDL/README.md

         request: String! @writeOnly
         response: Object @readOnly

-         extend Operation {
+         extend Api {
             submitQuery(body: QueryMachine): QueryMachine @path(value:"query/submit") @method(value: POST)
         }
     }

-## Operation
+## Api

-$`          Operation:                                                      `$\
+$`          Api:                                                      `$\
 $`~~~~          description=Description?                                    `$\
 $`~~~~          name=ID                                                     `$\
 $`~~~~          directives*=Directive                                       `$\
 $`~~~~          fields+=Field                                               `$

-Operation types can be used to create API Endpoints and Query/Mutation.
+Api types can be used to create API Endpoints and Query/Mutation.

-Operation Rules:
+Api Rules:

-1.  `Operation` must at least contain one `Field`.
+1.  `Api` must at least contain one `Field`.

-2.  `Operation` may be used multiple times for a schema to define custom operations.
+2.  `Api` may be used multiple times for a schema to define custom operations.

-3.  `Operation` may be used once inside a `Object` to overwrite the default CRUD operations.
+3.  `Api` may be used once inside a `Object` to overwrite the default CRUD operations.

-4.  `Operation` must only specify two methods per path (with and without ID).
+4.  `Api` must only specify two methods per path (with and without ID).
 This overlaps with all used paths including `Object`s.

-5.  `Operation` names must be globally unique.
+5.  `Api` names must be globally unique.
 This overlaps with auto generated CRUD operations for `Object`s.

 Field Rules:

-1.  `Field` of `Operation` may be a `Scalar` value with one one of the following:
+1.  `Field` of `Api` may be a `Scalar` value with one one of the following:
     * `ID`
     * `Int`
     * `Long`